Encapsulation Materials – Biodegradable Emulsion-templated Polymers for Agriculture

 The Technology

-A family of continuous porous polymers, generally known as polyHIPEs, have been synthesized using high internal phase emulsions (HIPEs) as templates for the porous structure.
-This composition-of-matter having microscopic closed-cell capsules (either hydrophobic and hydrophilic) can be utilized for various applications: encapsulating micron-scale droplets of liquids, gels, or molten salts; sustained release of substances such as fertilizers; encapsulating phase change materials (PCMs) which can store and release large amounts of thermal energy.
+A family of open-cell porous polymers, generally known as polyHIPEs, have been synthesized using high internal phase emulsions (HIPEs) as templates for the porous structure.
+A novel variation, a composition-of-matter (hydrophobic or hydrophilic) having microscopic closed-cell capsules, can be used for a variety of applications: encapsulation of micron-scale droplets of liquids, gels, or molten salts; sustained release of substances such as fertilizers and drugs; Thermal energy storage and release via phase change material (PCM) encapsulation.

 Advantages